Which energy for Africa? An emergency and a challenge

 |mars 4, 2020||Posté par Pierre Papon sous Articles||

-In its « Agenda for 2030, » the UN adopted 17 goals for the sustainable development of the planet in September 2015, which are to be achieved by 2030.
+In its « Agenda for 2030, » the UN adopted 17 rather large goals for the sustainable development of the planet in September 2015, which are to be achieved by 2030.
 The seventh is energy with the objective of « ensuring access to adequate, reliable, sustainable and affordable energy services for all. » The UN also recommended a « significant » increase in the share of renewable energy in the global energy mix.
 This objective specifically concerns Africa, to which the International Energy Agency (IEA) has devoted half of its 2019 report, the World Energy Outlook 2019 (www.eia.org , November 2019), it highlights the challenges it is facing.
 In 2018, Africa had 1.3 billion inhabitants (1.1 billion in sub-Saharan Africa), 17% of the world’s population, but its consumption represented only 6% of the world’s energy demand (3% for electricity).
 Per capita energy consumption per year in most African countries is well below the global world average of about 0.7 toe instead of 2 toe, which contributed only 3.6% of global CO2 emissions.
 While bioenergy (mainly wood and plant waste) accounts for 45% of Africa’s primary energy demand, it is not devoid of resources: hydrocarbons account for 39% of its primary energy mix and coal 13%, it has a very large potential for renewable energy and « critical » metals essential to energy sectors such as cobalt, chromium, uranium and platinum and, moreover, 40% of the discoveries of gas fields between 2011 and 2018 were made in Mozambique, Egypt, Tanzania, Senegal and Mauritania.

 This assessment of the situation must be completed with two major observations.
 The first one being that 600 million people in sub-Saharan Africa do not yet have access to electricity, while the electrification of North Africa is completed cf. map IEA p.
 302, light blue electrification completed, green low access to electricity).
 It is true that countries such as Ghana and Kenya have made a very important effort (84 and 75% of their population being « electrified »).
 The second is that about 900 million Africans do not have the opportunity to use « clean » energy for cooking, the majority still using primitive stoves (made up of several stones and without a chimney) using charcoal, plant waste or kerosene as fuel and polluting thus the atmosphere.
 Nearly half a million premature deaths are attributed each year to this pollution, being the cause of respiratory diseases mainly affecting women (who cook…) and children.
 Progress is being made on both fronts (20 million Africans have gained electricity every year since 2014 but the population is increasing…).
 Growth in energy consumption in North Africa, Nigeria, South Africa, Mozambique and the Democratic Republic of Congo has contributed significantly to Africa’s growth since 2010 (a 50% growth in the latter two countries).